< />

 Try a holistic weight loss program

 A holistic weight loss program can also be hugely beneficial.
-Juniper’s Weight Reset Program takes a multipronged approach to weight management that combines medication, health tracking, a supportive community, and holistic health coaching that looks at your stress levels, sleep, nutrition and movement.
+Juniper’s Weight Reset Program takes a multipronged approach to weight management — get treatment that targets weight gain on a biological level, plus a dietitian-led program that supports long-term weight maintenance.

 By joining the program, you’ll have everything you need to restore your cortisol levels to a healthier range, lose weight and create good habits to keep your health in check for the long haul.